KhosrovOzbalik/VolumeCalculator/README.md

 # VolumeCalculator
-A simple python code for calculating the volume of an object.
+A simple python code to calculate the volume of an object.